KrauseFx/krausefx.com/_posts/2022-06-10-facebook-instagram-injecting-code-into-third-party-websites.md

 - Deep linking doesn’t work well in most cases
 - Often no easy way to share a link via other platforms (e.g. via Email, AirDrop, etc.)

-Instagram’s in-app browser supports auto-fill for your address, as well as payment information.
-There is no reason for this to exist in the first place, with all of this already built into the operating system, or the web browser itself.
+Instagram’s in-app browser supports auto-fill of your address and payment information.
+However there is no legit reason for this to exist in the first place, with all of this already built into the operating system, or the web browser itself.

 ## Testing various Meta’s apps